 Step 3: Signify “Good” and “Bad” Days on the Calendar

 The old saying “Your pet will tell you when it’s time,” isn’t quite true.
 They do have ways of telling us, but we often miss their subtle cues.
-Sometimes we need help connecting our heads with our hearts, and a calendar is one simple, black and white way to do it.
+Sometimes we need help connecting our heads with our hearts to prepare for pet loss.
+A calendar is one simple, black and white way to do it.

 Put smiley faces on the calendar to signify when your pet has good days and use frownie faces for bad days.
 These icons serve as hard-to-miss visual reminders of when your animal’s health may be dwindling.
 You may also want to divide the days up into AM and PM and place smiley or frownie faces accordingly, since sometimes mornings can be easier than evenings, or vice versa depending on the pet.